-Welcome to Royal Holloway's Department of Health Studies.
-We very much hope that your year with us will be enjoyable and challenging.
-We look forward to working with you on the courses.
+Welcome to the Department of Health Studies at Royal Holloway.
+We very much hope that your year with us will be enjoyable and productive, and we look forward to working with you on the course.
 This handbook aims to give you all the basic information you will require for your academic studies.
 This includes information on the structure and organisation of the degree programme, teaching arrangements and assessment.

-This handbook should be read in conjunction with the College Postgraduate Taught Student Handbook, which is available on the Health Studies PGT Students Moodle page. https://moodle.royalholloway.ac.uk/
+This handbook should be read in conjunction with the College Postgraduate Taught Student Handbook, which is available on the Health Studies Postgraduate Teaching (PGT) Students Moodle page.